spookylukey/django-htmx-patterns/actions.rst

 To htmx-ify this, we have a few very small tweaks to make:

-* In the template, add some blocks (or partials) for the
+* In the template, add some blocks (or partials) for the parts we need to render separately.
 * In the template, add some ``hx-`` attributes
 * Don’t do a redirect for htmx requests
-* For the htmx POST request, render a part of the template
+* For the htmx POST request, render a part of the template.

 Here I will do this using our previous `for_htmx decorator with inline partials <./inline_partials.rst>`_ pattern.